 Extremist Islamic groups in Bangladesh have killed two bloggers in recent months, claiming responsibility after the murders.
 The writers, Avijit Roy and Ananta Bijoy Das, were atheists and strongly condemned the use of violence in Islam in their publications, thus enraging the Islamists.

 The incident shows an increasing use of extremist religious violence among the world’s fourth largest Muslim population.
-Last month a Muslim Background Believer (MBB) was abused and killed by her angry relatives and neighbors for helping other MBBs.
+Last month a A Christian from a Muslim background who comes to Christ.
+More (MBB) was abused and killed by her angry relatives and neighbors for helping other MBBs.
 Last year a cabinet minister was imprisoned because of his anti-Islamic remarks, and a university professor was killed for speaking against the use of burkas by female students for pragmatic and not spiritual reasons.

 Unfortunately, the government of Bangladesh is slow to take action against the perpetrators and in curbing Islamic extremism.